Posted on December 21, 2015 in Uncategorized

 This seems like a no-brainer, considering students attending prom are underage, but we all know that teens drink.
 Prom is a particularly popular night to drink, and while most schools are careful to keepalcohol out of the event, pre- and after-party drinking happens often.
 If you want to stay safe and avoid becoming a statistic, keep your wits about you and stay sober.

 Underage drinking is known to increase the risk of suicide, violence, risky sexual behaviors and accidents that cause either fatal or nonfatal injuries.
 You may choose to drink and not experience immediate consequences, but why take that chance?
 Just don’t do it, even if it seems like everyone else is.
 The same goes for smoking and using drugs.
+Using any of these substances can result in substance addiction later on.

 Do Not Get in a Car With a Drunk Driver